Super Bowl LIX halftime show: Flag protester incident

 A protester waving the Sudanese flag and the Palestinian flag with the words "Sudan" and "Gaza" written on it, as well as a heart and a raised fist, stood on the stage during Lamar's performance on top of a black GNX, and ran around the field before being tackled by security.
-The man named Zul-Qarnain Nantambu, a member of Lamar's field cast, had concealed the flag on his person without the knowledge of organizers before unfurling it during the performance.
+The man, named Zul-Qarnain Nantambu, a member of Lamar's field cast, had concealed the flag on his person without the knowledge of organizers before unfurling it during the performance.
 Roc Nation stated that the protest "was neither planned nor part of the production and was never in any rehearsal."
 The performer was "banned for life" from all NFL stadiums and events.
 The New Orleans Police initially stated they were "working to determine applicable charges" against the performer, but later confirmed they would not file charges.

 Reception

 Critical reception

 Lamar's performance was widely acclaimed.
 Lisa Respers France of CNN called "Not Like Us" the star of the halftime performance, while Maria Sherman of the Associated Press described Lamar performing the song on the biggest stage in American sport as another step in Lamar's continued victory lap in his feud with Drake.
 Jon Caramanica of The New York Times described his performance as "quite a spectacle — perhaps the peak of any rap battle, ever".
 Mark Beaumont of The Independent stated his "performance will undoubtedly go down as one of the most important halftime shows in the history of the event, if not the most significant mass-televised rap performance of all time".
 Sam Wolfson of The Guardian commented that he "chose artistry over more obvious showmanship in an unusual set".

 Sidney Madden, writing for NPR, commented on the underlying message of the performance, claiming that "Lamar played into fears that he's too dangerous for the country's biggest stage with sinister pleasure, making it clear that he would not soften his contempt or his approach for the mass audience."
 Historian Anita L. Wills, writing in the San Francisco Bay View, said Lamar's performance "reignited the Civil Rights Movement's spirit on a global scale" and likened Samuel L. Jackson's portrayal of Uncle Sam to a gatekeeper "standing between the masses and the white moneyed establishment."
-Some viewers on social media felt the show lacked entertainment value and focused too much on the feud with Drake.
-Other complaints such as audio issues and lip syncing by SZA were also noted.